Video Production and Digital Storytelling’s Role in Communications

 - Sound design

-Like all video production companies, we also have an extensive network of talent (actors, models, voiceover, etc.), camera crews, casting agencies and other production personnel with whom we work with for large and complex productions.
+Like all video production companies, we also have an extensive network of talent (actors, models, voiceover, etc.), camera crews, casting agencies, and other production personnel with whom we work with for large and complex productions.

-Video Production Process: From Creative Concept to Distribution
+Video Production Process: Conception to Distribution

 To start the process we’ll want you to tell us 3 things: